It’s potato planting time! If you’d like learn how to grow potatoes in bags, this guide covers everything you need to know.

 For more grow your own ideas, you might like to check out these posts:

-Will you be having a go at growing your own potatoes this year?
+Are you having a go at growing your own potatoes this year?
 Do you have any tips on how to grow potatoes in bags or containers?